-- To exercise its authority to endorse or approve loan recommendations from the Corporate Banking Group (CBG), Commercial Banking Group (ComBG), Retail Banking Group (RBG), and Consumer Finance Group (CFG), of not more than £1 billion. - 2.
-To approve, the restructuring, payment plan, compromise settlement or write-off of past due, problematic and remedial accounts where the amount involved is not more than P500 million. - 3.
-To act on proposal for the lease, sale, disposal and any matter pertaining to Real and Other Properties Acquired (ROPAs) with a value of not more than P500 million. - 4.
-To endorse for Board approval the establishment, relocation, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget. - 5.
-To approve disbursements not exceeding P500 million. - 6.
+- 1. To exercise its authority to endorse or approve loan recommendations from the Corporate Banking Group (CBG), Commercial Banking Group (ComBG), Retail Banking Group (RBG), and Consumer Finance Group (CFG). - 2.
+To approve, the restructuring, payment plan, compromise settlement or write-off of past due, problematic and remedial accounts. - 3.
+To act on proposal for the lease, sale, disposal and any matter pertaining to Real and Other Properties Acquired (ROPAs). - To endorse for Board approval the establishment, relocation, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget. - 5.
+To approve disbursements. - 6.
 To propose mergers and acquisitions and provide the budget thereof for Board approval. - 7.
-To approve the purchase of real & personal property, divestiture or disposal of assets with a value of not more than P500 million. - 8.
+To approve the purchase of real & personal property, divestiture or disposal of assets. - 8.
 All credit transactions approved by the Executive Committee shall be submitted to the Board for notation.

-C. BOARD AUDIT AND COMPLIANCE COMMITTEE (BACC)
+B. BOARD AUDIT AND COMPLIANCE COMMITTEE (BACC)